Defending Person Detection Against Adversarial Patch Attack by using Universal Defensive Frame: Proposed Universal Defensive Frame in Person Detection

-where $i$ denotes iteration step, the initial white frame and adversarial patch ($w^{0}, p^{0}$) be a Gaussian noise.
-We optimize the equation (4) and (5) step-by-step with the Adam \cite{kingma2014adam} algorithm.
-During the optimization, we fixed the weight parameter $\theta$ and only change the values in the frame and the adversarial patch.
-After we optimized SWF, we clip it to assure it is valid for images with real pixel values [0, 255].
-The detailed algorithm for generating a white frame is provided in Algorithm 1.
+where $k$ denotes the iteration step, the initial universal shielding frame and universal threatening patch ($s_{0}, t_{0}$) are set as Gaussian noise.
+We optimize Equation (\ref{eqn:7}) and (\ref{eqn:8}) step-by-step with the Adam \cite{kingma2014adam} algorithm.
+During the optimization, we fixed the weight parameter $\theta$ and only changed the values in the shielding frame and the threatening patch.
+After we optimized USF, we clipped it to assure that it is valid for images with real pixel values [0, 255].
+The final optimized shielding frame $s^*$ becomes the universal defensive frame $d$.

-\textbf{Analysis on the Effectiveness of a Single White Frame} The goal of the Algorithm 1 is to generate single white frames that can defend against the corresponding target image.
-We now verify that a well-optimized pattern could reduce the effect of adversarial patch and defend against an adversarial patch.
-Then, we analyze the defense capability of the white frame against an adversarial patch.

-For verification, we randomly sample 100 images from the Inria dataset \cite{dalal2005histograms} and optimized 100 single white frames for each image.
-In the experiment, we evaluated the effectiveness of the proposed method on the YOLO-v2 and Faster-RCNN networks.
-The results are described in Table 1.
-Table 1 shows the average precision (AP) score according to different input image types.
-In the table, $x$ denotes an AP score with the original input image, $x+A_{white}(x,w_{s,t=60})$ denotes an AP score that applies SWF on $x$ with frame thickness $t=60$, $x+A_{adv}(x,p)$ denotes the detection results after appliying an adversarial patch on $x$, and $x+A_{adv}(x,p)+A_{white}(w_{s,t=60})$ denotes the detection results after applying the white frame and adversarial patch on $x$.
-In the experiment, we generate an adversarial patch following the \cite{thys2019fooling}.

-As shown in Table 1, when placing the white frame on the original image $(x+A_{white}(x,w_{s,t=60}))$, the result is maintained.
-Then, when we place the adversarial patch on the original image $(x+A_{adv}(x,p))$, the AP score reduces significantly.
-However, when placing SWF on the adversarially patched image $x+A_{adv}(x,p)+A_{white}(w_{s,t=60})$, it increases the AP score.
-The experiment results show that the SWF can suppress the effect of the adversarial patch and defend against the adversarial patch attack while maintaining its original prediction.
-In the following section, we expand the concept of SWF to a universal white frame.